 Arctic Security Briefing Papers

-Occasional briefing papers focussing on military policies and practices in the Arctic region by Ernie Regehr, O.C., Senior Fellow in Arctic Security and Defence, The Simons Foundation.
+Occasional briefing papers focussing on military policies and practices in the Arctic region by Ernie Regehr, O.C., The Simons Foundation's Senior Fellow in Arctic Security and Defence.

 About the Arctic Security Briefing Papers: